My name is Leonhardt van Efferink. I help professionals and students with making sense of economic and political developments.

-Although I started my career as a desk-based analyst, nowadays I often work directly with people as a trainer, lecturer and speaker.
-Which path resulted in this transformation from the written to the spoken word?
+Although I started my career as a desk-based analyst, nowadays I also work as a trainer and a lecturer.
+Which path resulted in this transformation?

 Life-long interest in international developments

-As a little boy, I was already into world news.
+As a little boy, I was already very much interested in world news.
 Although it was too complex for me to understand, I was often very curious.
 For example, how was it possible that the population of Iran had been able to end the power of its strong leader in 1979?

-My first jobs as a country risk analyst between 1997 and 2009 were great.
+After obtaining a Master’s degree in Economics in Rotterdam, I had great jobs as a country risk analyst between 1997 and 2009.
 It felt like a dream come true: I read and wrote about nearly all countries in the world.
-My central question was always: which impact do economic and political developments in other countries have on the Dutch economy or particular Dutch companies?
+My central question was always: what were the various effects of economic and political developments on the Dutch economy or particular companies?

 In retrospect, a visit to a bookshop in Brussels in 2000 marked the beginning of a profound change in my ambitions.
 During that visit, I bought a French book about geopolitics.
 The book refreshed my perspective on the world.
 This fascination for geopolitics made me eventually decide to do something drastic: I resigned from my job at a bank.
 To study geopolitics at King’s College London.

 Then I wrote a Ph.D. thesis about geopolitics at Royal Holloway (University of London).
-I developed a method to compare perspectives on countries.
+I developed a method to compare the ways in which countries are framed.
+Moreover, I analysed how these frames had an impact on economic and political decisions.
 Meanwhile, I also founded my company.

-My comprehensive experience with both geopolitics and country risk has since formed an inspiring and effective basis to help both professionals and students to gain clarity in international complexity.
+My comprehensive experience has since formed an effective basis to help both professionals and students to make sense of economic and political developments.

 Would you like to know how I can help your organisation?
 Then contact me to explore your options.